Getting InSync » Latest Articles

 Realize that individuals with hearing impairments can’t always tell when you’ve switched speakers, especially if the screen is displaying just a slide or image: Let them know when a new voice is presenting.

-A wish-list item for future versions of products: Captioning in different colors associated with different speakers.
+Here's a wish-list item of mine for future versions of products: Captioning in different colors associated with different speakers.

-• Many deaf users prefer working with a live interpreter, and often choose to use 2 devices or monitors (or even platforms) during a session:
+Many deaf users prefer working with a live interpreter, and often choose to use two devices or monitors (or even platforms) during a session:

 one for the actual learning experience,